Get Fitted for Mouth Guards in Edmonton

 These are made from materials that are resilient under normal conditions but become pliable when heated.
 You place this type of mouthguard into very hot water until it softens, and then bite into it so it will take the shape of your mouth and fit more closely over your teeth.
 Like stock mouthguards, these are sold in sporting goods stores and over the Internet.

 These are prescribed and fitted by a dental professional.
-The process involves making a model of your teeth and then moulding the mouthguard material around the dental model to ensure a close and comfortable fit.
+The process involves making a model of your teeth and then molding the mouthguard material around the dental model to ensure a close and comfortable fit.

 Special mouthguards designed to protect your teeth against nighttime teeth grinding – also known as bruxism.
 Occlusal splints work by limiting your jaw muscle movement while you sleep, and provide protection from any grinding you subconsciously do.
 You can buy over the counter occlusal splints, or you can have one custom-fitted by your dentist.
 As noted above, a custom fit usually provides better comfort and protection.